Elevate your marketing efforts:

 Pin it, Keep it, Use it, Share it.

-This February, several of my clients have asked for additional services from Amy Jacobus Marketing — from increased project management to additional copywriting to small design projects.
+Several of my clients ask for additional services from Amy Jacobus Marketing — from increased project management to additional copywriting to small design projects.

-This leaves me with little to no time to write, reflect and advance action steps toward my own goals for 2017.
-And as much as I love my clients and my work, skipping out on my own marketing is not the brightest idea.
+Yes, too much work is the best problem to have.
+But the reality is, it leaves me with little to no time to write, reflect and advance action steps toward my own goals.
+As much as I love my clients and my work, skipping out on my own marketing is not the brightest idea.

 It made me think: How many of you are killing it for your clients, but ignoring the advancement of your own endeavors in the process?